 The answer lays partly in Fiona’s striking and original talent; she writes, sings and plays just about anything in the Blues realm with passion and authenticity.
 It is also her immersion in the wide musical and historical traditions that make up the Blues and her deep love of the art-form itself.

 Fiona has been recording and performing internationally for more than 25 years, building a career that has taken her to major festivals and stages in Australia, New Zealand, North America and Europe.
 A veteran recording artist with 13 releases, 6 international award winning albums, 4 successive Blues Music Award nominations in 4 different categories, 15 Australian Blues awards, as well as a string of accolades in the folk, jazz, and Americana scene, Fiona has carved out a well deserved reputation as a guitarist, vocalist, songwriter and band leader.

 Equally at home on acoustic or electric guitars, her repertoire is like a Blues travelogue.
 Listen to her play and you’ll hear pre-war Delta slide, wailing laments, single chord Mississippi Hills grooves, intricate and beautiful Piedmont finger picking, rollicking New Orleans barrelhouse, greasy Memphis soul, driving classic Chicago sounds, the country stylings of Texas swing, and the uptown sounds of the West Coast.

 Constantly touring, Fiona divides her time between Australia, Nth America, and Europe.
 Her home-away-from home is Portland, Oregon, as she follows the Festival seasons in both hemispheres.
-When she’s back in Australia, Fiona lives in Gippsland, Victoria, with her husband Steve, a social activist and Anglican priest, her dog Gidget, and between them they share the joys of five children and eight grandchildren.
+When she’s back in Australia, Fiona lives in Gippsland, Victoria, with her husband Steve, a social activist and Anglican priest, and between them they share the joys of five children and eight grandchildren.